-- What will be the impact of the IL-23 inhibitors Tremfya, Ilumya, Skyrizi, and mirikizumab (emerging from Eli Lilly), and how will they fare in the competitive psoriasis market?
+- What will be the impact of the IL-23 inhibitors Tremfya, Ilumya, Skyrizi, and Eli Lilly's emerging therapy mirikizumab, and how will they fare in the competitive psoriasis market?

-- How is the oral agent apremilast (Amgen’s Otezla) used for psoriasis, and how will it be compared with the emerging oral TYK2 inhibitor BMS-986165?
+- How is the oral agent apremilast (Amgen’s Otezla) used to treat psoriasis, and how will it compare to BMS's emerging oral TYK2 inhibitor, BMS-986165?

-- How fast will the uptake of biosimilars occur in psoriasis, and which brands will suffer the most erosion in patient share and sales?
+- How fast will uptake of biosimilars occur in psoriasis, and which brands will see the most erosion in patient share and sales?

 Geographies: United States, France, Germany, Italy, Spain, United Kingdom, and Japan.